To Fast and to Pray Oft

 What If You Cannot Fast?

-Upon baptism, members of the church promise to fast as a way of keeping the covenant to stand as a witness of Jesus Christ in all places, actions and words as referenced in Mosiah 18:9-10.
-The Lord also requires that those who make that promise not to run faster than they have strength Doctrine & Covenants 10:4 (Doctrine and Covenants is another book of Scriptures inspired by God for present-day).
+The Lord counsels those who make that promise not to run faster than they have strength Doctrine & Covenants 10:4 (Doctrine and Covenants is another book of Scriptures inspired by God for present-day).

 Expecting mothers, people on medications or who are ill are excused from fasting.
-Only those who are healthy enough to fast without causing harm to themselves should.
+Only those healthy enough to fast without causing harm to themselves should.

 Also, small children or unwilling participants should not fast.
 Forcing participation in fasting destroys the purpose for the fast--to commune with God.

 People who want to fast but cannot, may adjust their eating to reflect a fasting sacrifice by eating smaller portions or abstaining from certain types of food and drink.
-This decision is between the individual and God as whether or not such a sacrifice is acceptable.
+This decision is between the individual and God.

 Attempting to fast without proper regard for health and physical ability is not in harmony with living the gospel of Jesus Christ.